 Probiotics are basically good bacteria.
 All people have a combination of both good and bad bacteria in their bodies.
 Generally, the good bacteria balance out the bad, which helps in maintaining a strong immune system and good health.
 Eating foods with probiotics can ensure the good bacteria will outweigh the bad most of the time, which can help prevent sicknesses.
 In addition to helping digestive processes, probiotics help combat colds and flus.
 One of the best sources of probiotics is yogurt.
 For optimum benefits, look for yogurt with live cultures of probiotics.
 Probiotic supplements can also help if your loved one is not able to eat yogurt.

 It’s never too early for your ageing loved one to make healthier diet choices to keep the immune system strong.
 If he or she could use help with grocery shopping and preparing nutritious meals, turn to Home Care Assistance.
 Our part-time caregivers in North Coast can help your loved one with these and many other daily tasks.
-For more information on our aged care services, call a Care Manager at 1300 LIVE-IN or (02) 6646 3527 to schedule a free consultation.
+For more information on our aged care services, call a Care Manager at (02) 6646 3527 to schedule a free consultation.